Ilmar7786/marzban-sdk/README.md

 ## ✨ Features

-- ✅ **Full TypeScript Support** – Schema definitions for all parameters, responses, and methods.
+- ✅ **First-class TypeScript Support** – Autocomplete and type safety for all inputs and responses.
+- 🔐 **Manual or Automatic Authorization** – Choose between explicit login with full error handling, or backward-compatible automatic login.
-- 🔄 **Automatic Token Refresh** – Keeps your session alive without manual intervention.
+- 🔄 **Auto Token Refresh** – Seamless handling of session expiration.
-- 🔁 **Retry Mechanism** – Ensures resilience against network failures.
+- 🔁 **Built-in Retry Logic** – Robust handling of network errors and downtime.
-- 🛠️ **Comprehensive API Support** – Access all Marzban API features.
-- 📡 **[WebSocket Support](./docs/WEBSOCKET.md)** – Real-time log streaming from core services and nodes.
+- 📡 **[Real-time WebSocket Logging](./docs/WEBSOCKET.md)** – Stream logs from the core and nodes with ease.
+- 📘 **Generated from OpenAPI** – Always up-to-date with the official Marzban API.

 ## 📦 Installation